insightjob/insightjob.github.io/README.md

 Child Oral Health Promotion: Stakeholder Engagement and Resource Stocktake Publication Recommendation The  five  basic messages focus on  actions  for  good  oral  health   behaviour.
 These include:

-•Brush	twice per day (with fluoride toothpaste)
+* Brush	twice per day (with fluoride toothpaste)
 ![](/images/brush.jpg)
 Source:https://pixabay.com/en/brushing-teeth-tooth-health-dentist-787630/
-•Spit don’t rinse
+* Spit don’t rinse
 ![](/images/spit.jpg)
 Source:https://pixabay.com/en/brushing-teeth-tooth-child-2103217/
-•Eat healthy snacks and	avoid	sugar
+* Eat healthy snacks and	avoid	sugar
 ![](/images/snack.jpg)
 Source:https://pixabay.com/en/vegetables-vegetable-basket-harvest-752153/
-•Water	and milk are the best drinks
+* Water	and milk are the best drinks
 ![](/images/water.jpg)
 Source:https://pixabay.com/en/thirst-water-bottle-hydrate-water-1474240/
-•Dental	care is	free for under 18s
+* Dental	care is	free for under 18s
 ![](/images/free.png)
 Source:https://pixabay.com/en/dental-care-dental-mascot-teeth-2516133/

 These key messages were commonly supplemented with additional information including:
-•Not putting children to bed with bottles
+* Not putting children to bed with bottles
-•Using	a smear	of fluoride toothpaste
+* Using	a smear	of fluoride toothpaste
-•Limiting sugar and if you have to consume it do so as part of a meal •Not sharing tooth brushes
+* Limiting sugar and if you have to consume it do so as part of a meal
+* Not sharing tooth brushes
-•Not kissing children on the mouth
+* Not kissing children on the mouth
-•Not sharing eating utensils
+* Not sharing eating utensils
-•Allowing  teeth time  to “rest” between meals.
+* Allowing  teeth time  to “rest” between meals.